nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 ### Response

 JSON array of OHLCV Candles for the given market and interval.
 If daily candles are available, as many as possible should be returned (preferably to inception).
 Otherwise, candles should be returned fixed 24 hour, 1 hour, or 1 minute intervals.
 Timestamps should be aligned to candle size.
 IE: Midnight UTC (`2018-01-01T:00:00:00.000Z`) for `1d`, to the hour (`2018-01-01T03:00:00.000Z`) for `1h`, and to the minute (`2018-01-01T03:03:00.000Z`) for `1m`.
-Candles should be sorted by timestamp ascending with the last candle being the current "open" candle for the given interval.
+Candles should be sorted by timestamp ascending.
 Candles have the following properties:

 - `timestamp` **Required** timestamp of the start of the candle in RFC3339 aligned to candle size in UTC
 - `close` **Required** close price of the asset in the quote currency as a string parseable to a positive number